-This insecticide-free trap features a break-resistant, reusable jar which holds up to 20,000 files.
-The Patented formula contains three feeding attractants plus a fly sex pheromone that files can't resist.
+This insecticide-free trap features a break-resistant, reusable jar which holds up to 20,000 flies.
+The Patented formula contains three feeding attractants plus a fly sex pheromone that flies can't resist.
 For outdoor use only.
 Each 2-quart trap comes with one 15 ml tube of attractant.
 Fly Attractant also sold separately in a two-pack.

 Catchmaster Glostik Flying Insect Trap